Why you should consider Africa as a Business Opportunity

 Typically, to employ people in a new country, one would require a registered entity to process the employment, payroll and taxes to ensure full compliance.
 The current alternative which can save you a huge amount of time and money by making your project easier is using a reliable Professional Employer Organisation (PEO) service provider such as Africa HR Solutions.
 This PEO or employment outsourcing service (also known as Umbrella service) will allow you to get into operations in a minimal amount of time, while ensuring you are fully tax compliant.
 This is ideal for companies looking to test new markets, or who need a temporary solution while they set themselves up in a new territory.
 It’s also great for companies who are running a short-term project and need people on the ground.

 At Africa HR Solutions, we know that running a business is not an easy task.
-Hence, we provide you with comprehensive services to choose from (Employment, Payroll, Expat Immigration, Medical Insurance, Tax Compliance and Offshore Services), which are customizable according to your business model.
+Hence, we provide you with comprehensive services to choose from (Employment, Payroll, Expat Immigration, Medical Insurance, Tax Compliance and Offshore Services), which are customisable according to your business model.
 Our network has expanded to over 40 countries across Africa and we are trusted by leading international and local Organisations.